Sheela: Film career

-In the 1970s and 1980s, she directed two films Yakshaganom and Shikarangal.
-She wrote the story and screenplay for Shikharangaland Yakshagaanam, which was also remade in Tamil.
+In the 1970s and 1980s, she directed and wrote the story as well as screenplay for two films Shikharangal and Yakshaganom, which was also remade in Tamil.
 Sheela wrote the story and screenplay for Mammooty starrer Onnu Chiriku.
 Besides films, she has directed a tele-film titled Ninaivukale Neengividu, co-starring Jayabharathi.
 Her other films include Vishnu Vijayam and Eeta.
-She retired from the film industry in the 1983 and settled at Ootacamund, Tamil Nadu.
+She retired from the film industry in 1983 and settled at Ootacamund, Tamil Nadu.
 After a long sabbatical, she returned to acting, playing a role in Sathyan Anthikkad's Manassinakkare (2003).
 The same year, she acted in the Tamil film Chandramukhi.

 Sheela, along with Prem Nazir, holds the Guinness World Record for acting in the largest number of films (130) together.
 In 2005, she won the National Film Award for Best Supporting Actress and Kerala State Film Award for Second Best Actress for her role in the Malayalam film Akale.
 She received the Kerala State Film Award for Best Actress thrice in her film career in 1969, 1971, and 1976.
 She has won awards such as Kerala State Film Awards, the Lux award, and the Filmfare Lifetime Achievement award.
 Sheela made an exhibition of her paintings at hotel Le- Meridian in Ernakulam and 93 paintings were sold, most of which were bought by Snehatheeram Baby Mathew and Ravi Pillai.
 The amount collected from these paintings was donated as a flood relief fund for the people in Chennai.